Python-simulation/Beampy/README.rst

 An user interface - done using Qt desginer - allows to control the parameters and display the results.

-This project was done by Jonathan Peltier and Marcel Soubkovsky during a master university course from the PAIP master of the université de Lorraine, under the directive of Pr.
+This project was initiate by Jonathan Peltier and Marcel Soubkovsky during a master university course from the PAIP master of the université de Lorraine, under the directive of Pr.
 Nicolas Fressengeas.

-The bpm codes are mainly based on a compilation of MatLab codes initialy developed by Régis Grasser during his PhD thesis [#thesis]_, and later modified at the FEMTO-ST institute of the Université de Franche-Comté and at the LMOPS laboratory [#lmops]_ of the
+The bpm core codes are mainly based on a compilation of MatLab codes initialy developed by Régis Grasser during his PhD thesis [#thesis]_, and later modified at the FEMTO-ST institute of the Université de Franche-Comté and at the LMOPS laboratory [#lmops]_ of the